suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use extension methods to enhance existing classes while keeping code clean and reusable!”

 ---

-24) Explain the mounted property.
+24.Explain the mounted property.
 How is it important and when to use it?
+---
 What is the mounted Property in Flutter?
     The mounted property in Flutter is a boolean that checks if a State object is still attached to the widget tree.
 It helps prevent errors when updating the UI after the widget has been removed.

 🔹 Why is mounted Important?
 ✔ Prevents calling setState() on a disposed widget (avoids crashes).